 Astrantia

 (Masterwort) Among the loveliest border perennials, the distinctive, papery flowers look like small pin cushions.
 These are carried in upright sprays on wiry, branched stems above a mound of deeply cut leaves.
-When I started in the nursery trade there were just a few varieties, but astrantias readily cross pollinate so there are now many more to choose from.
-Some are very similar – so similar it is difficult to tell the difference.
+When I started in the nursery trade there were just a few varieties, but as astrantias readily cross-pollinate many new varieties have been introduced over the past 15 to 20 years.
+Some are very similar, in fact so similar it is difficult to tell the difference.

-Above: Astrantia 'Buckland', Astrantia major 'Rubra', Astrantria maximia
+Left to right: Astrantia 'Buckland', Astrantia major 'Rubra', Astrantria maximia, Astrantia 'Gill Richardson'

 Astrantia Plant

 Most Astrantias carry the pin-cushion like flowers in sprays on short branches that are produced towards the top of slender stems.
-The leaves are mid-green and deeply divided, although the leaves of Astrantia major 'Sunningdale Variegata' are splashed with cream and the flowers of Astrantia maxima are borne in ones or two above leaves that are lightly divided into three sections.
+The leaves are mid-green and deeply divided, although there are exceptions, the leaves of Astrantia major 'Sunningdale Variegata' are splashed with cream and the flowers of Astrantia maxima are borne in ones or twos above leaves that are lightly divided into three sections.

 Why Grow Astrantia